olihough86/cadiz/Bootstap_Prompt.txt.md

 Refer to the file tree's logs when needed to recall information and maintain continuity.
 Periodically update the files as the project progresses.
 File trees should always be wrapped in a code block and follow the standard tree format like above.

-Always use full relative paths when loading files, for example:
+Always use full relative paths when loading files, followig the above file tree, always assume you are in the the root, for example:
-LOADFILE Financial_Logs/Income_Logs.txt
+LOADFILE Shop_Management/Financial_Logs/Income_Logs.txt
 Not LOADFILE Income_Logs.txt
 EOF